omelianlevkovych/ORM-sandbox/README.md

 ## Intro
-Repo is created in order to play with popular .NET ORMs and ADO.NET.
+Repo is created in order to play with many popular and not so .NET persistence technologies.